 Pollen and Pollen Types

-Pollen is essential for the reproduction of flowering trees and plants and especially grass.
+Pollen is essential for reproducing flowering trees and plants, especially grass.
 It carries the male genetic information to the female part of the flower.
 Many plants, especially various trees and grasses, use the wind to carry their pollen.
-Wind direction and speed is a significant factor in determining the amount of pollen in the air on any given day.
+Wind direction and speed are significant factors in determining the amount of pollen in the air on any given day.
 Plants release vast quantities of pollen twice a day, early in the morning and late afternoon.
 Wind can mix pollen back into the air almost any time, increasing the pollen count and worsening your symptoms.
-The count can also depend on weather factors such as humidity and wind direction.
-Most of our flowering plants are insect-pollinated, which means that the pollen does not need to be dispersed by the wind for these types of plants.
+The pollen count can also depend on weather factors such as humidity and wind direction.
+Most of our flowering plants are insect-pollinated, meaning that the pollen does not need to be dispersed by the wind for these plants.
 So they generally produce smaller quantities.
 In Spring, the main problem for hay fever sufferers is tree pollen.
 Tree pollen usually occurs in April and affects about 25 – 30% of all hay fever sufferers.
-Birch is followed by the Oak in late April and early May!
+The Oak follows Birch in late April and early May!

 IMG 1131 768x1024 1